vault27/Foundation/paloalto.md

 - Tunnel.1 is configured for Primary VPN tunnel
 - Tunnel.2 is configured for Secondary VPN tunnel
 - Both tunnel interfaces are configured under Security Zone "L3-VPN"
+- Every site has 2 tunnels to HQ
+- Via OSPF manual metric configuration we choose main tunnel
+- If main tunnel fails, by default it takes 5 pings to switch to secondary tunnel!
+- When we enable main tunnel back - no pings lost, we just switch back to main tunnel

 There are three methods to do VPN tunnel traffic automatic failover.
 Any one of the below methods can be used.